 - Subverted when Susie decides to forgive Calvin for some nasty things he said that made her cry.
-He's so overjoyed that she immediately rethinks this decision:
+He's so overjoyed (in a "glad that's out of the way" manner) that she immediately rethinks this decision:

 - Subverted and played straight in FoxTrot when Quincy eats Paige's signed boy band picture.
 Andy bends over backwards to appease Paige, and when Paige calls herself on this, Andy forgives her without a second thought.

 - Sherman's Lagoon: One series of strips has Hawthorne making a deal with Captain Quigley to help him capture Sherman for a thousand dollars.
 After his efforts fail, he comes clean to Sherman, who's understandably pretty angry at him.
 Then Hawthorne offers him a Twinkie and Sherman forgives him immediately.

 - "A Quick One While He's Away" by The Who; the girl who is the subject of the song is forgiven by her long-absent boyfriend immediately after admitting her infidelity with Ivor the engine driver.
 Although, said boyfriend mentions he wasn't entirely faithful himself.